Alleviating Upper Back Pain Through High-Quality, Innovative Treatment

 - Degenerative disc disease

-Back pain typically gets worse when it is not treated.
-If you have any of the following symptoms, please schedule an appointment with one of our back specialists:
+Back pain typically gets worse when left untreated.
+If you have any of the following symptoms, please request an appointment with one of our back specialists:

 - Any pain that runs from your neck to your arm or hand